bmoreonrails/rails_tutorial/_installation/win8.md

 1. Swipe right and click on Start Menu

-2. In the Start Menu, swipe up or click/tap on All Apps (mouse over on the bottom left hand corner until your see the down arrow).
+2. In the Start Menu, swipe up or click/tap on All Apps (mouse over on the bottom left hand corner until you see the down arrow).

 3. Scroll down to Ruby 2.3.1-p112